Vergo777/advent-of-calm-2025/README.md

 - **CLI** handles validation and ensuring your architectures conform to the CALM schema
 - **Extension** provides visual feedback and interactive exploration of your models
 - Together, they enable a complete development experience: write and validate with the CLI, visualize and refine with the extension

+## Layered Architecture Governance

+We use a modular, multi-pattern approach to architectural governance in this repository:

+1.  **Structural Patterns**: Enforce the "what" (e.g., a 3-tier app must have a database).
+2.  **Standards Patterns**: Enforce the "how" (e.g., every component must have an owner and cost center).

+By validating architectures against multiple patterns, we ensure that projects have architectural flexibility while remaining strictly compliant with corporate policies.
+See the [Patterns README](patterns/README.md) for more details.

 ## Architectures